pombredanne/centidb/docs/notes.rst

 are removed from the lifecycle of a typical request.
 For example:

 * By explicitly naming indices, there is no need for a query planner.

 * By explicitly controlling the encoding, there may be no need for ever deserializing data before passing it to the user, such as via :py:func:`make_json_encoder <centidb.encoders.make_json_encoder>` and :py:meth:`get(... raw=True) <centidb.Collection.get>`.

-* Since the DBMS lives within the process, there is no need to:
+* Through careful buffer control during a transaction, memory copies are drastically reduced.

-  * Establish a connection using the network layer.
+* No need to establish a DBMS connection using the network layer.
-  * Serialize the query.
+* No need to serialize the query.
-  * Context switch to the DBMS.
+* No need to context switch to the DBMS.
-  * Deserialize the query.
+* No need to deserialize the query.
-  * While there are more results:
+* While there are more results, no need to endlessly serialize/context switch/deserialize the results.
-      * Serialize the results.
-      * Context switch
-      * Deserialize the results.

-* As the cost of a query approaches 0, the need to separately cache results is
+* As the query cost approaches 0, the need to separately cache results is
   obviated:

   * No need to deserialize DBMS-specific data format, only to re-serialize to